josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/environment_and_post_processing.md

 light.
 In real life, ambient occlusion only applies to indirect light, which means its effects can't be seen in direct light.
 Values higher than 0 will make the :abbr:`SSAO (Screen-Space Ambient Occlusion)` effect visible in direct light.
-Values above 0.0 are not physically accurate, but some artists prefer this effect.
+Values above `0.0` are not physically accurate, but some artists prefer this effect.

 - **AO Channel Affect** The screen-space ambient occlusion intensity on materials that have an AO texture defined.
-Values higher than 0.0 will make the SSAO effect visible in areas darkened by AO textures.
+Values higher than `0.0` will make the SSAO effect visible in areas darkened by AO textures.

+> Note:
+>
+> Since Godot 4.6, a simplified version of SSAO is available in the Compatibility
+> renderer.
+This implementation has a different look, but should perform
+> significantly better on low-end devices compared to SSAO in Forward+.
+>
+> When using the Compatibility renderer, only the **Radius** and **Intensity**
+> parameters can be adjusted.
+>

 ### Screen-Space Indirect Lighting (SSIL)